 Key Benefits in Starch Replacement

-- Gelling (under specific conditions)
+- Gelling properties

-- Heat, pH and freeze/thaw stability
+- Heat stability, pH stability and freeze-thaw stability

 - Shear stability